In Senate rematch, Democrats hope for an Espy upset but remain realistic about Mississippi politics

 Hyde-Smith insists the state should decide.

-At a campaign stop in North Mississippi, Hyde-Smith also spoke of the coronavirus, telling supporters, “we’re going to get on the other side of this covid, we’re going to get this economy back open,” adding, “the economy is already coming back.”
+At a campaign stop in North Mississippi, Hyde-Smith also spoke of the coronavirus, telling supporters, “We’re going to get on the other side of this covid, we’re going to get this economy back open,” adding, “The economy is already coming back.”

 In her speech, she recalled when then then-Gov. Phil Bryant appointed her to the Senate after longtime Sen. Thad Cochran, in failing health, resigned.